staslev/LeetCode-refactored/content/strings/StringToInteger.md

 }
 ```

-The sign character may not may not be present so `parseSign(..)` looks like so:
+The sign character may not be present so `parseSign(..)` looks like so:

 ```java
 private Optional<Integer> parseSign(int index, String str) {